lainchan/lainchan/README.md

 Contributing
 ------------
 Use GitHub to submit a pull request.
-If you need help wdeveloping a patch, join our IRC channel.
+If you need help developing a patch, join our IRC channel.

 Installation